 - 1. Turn OFF audio stereo source. - 2.
 Remove headphone from J7 Headphone Jack. - 3.
-Connect USB cable from host (PC computer) to the USB "A" type receptacle, J1 (USB TO HOST).
+Logic Control: Put CTRL = Logic "X" and IN = Logic "1".
 You will now be in USB mode (5.4Ω USB switches are ON). - 4.
+Connect USB cable from computer USB port to the USB "A" type receptacle, J1 (USB TO HOST) on the evaluation board.
+The computer should indicate that it is connected to the USB device connected at the J2 connector. - You will now be able to send and receive data between the computer and USB device.

-You should now be able to send and receive data between the host and USB device. - You can observe the D- and D+ USB digital signals on an oscilloscope or other test equipment by connecting to the J8, J14, J9 and J15 BNC connectors.
-Connect to J8/J14 for D- signal and to J9/J15 for D+ signal. - 6.
-Remove the 0Ω resistors R1, R2, R3, R4 when evaluating the performance (i.e. eye diagram, etc.) of the high speed USB signal.
+- You can observe the D- and D+ USB digital signals on an oscilloscope or other test equipment by connecting to the J8, J14, J9 and J15 BNC connectors or various test points located on the board (see Test Points page 5). - 7.
+Remove the 0 Ω resistors R1, R2, R3, R4 when evaluating the signal quality (i.e. eye diagram, etc.) of the high speed USB signal.
 Removal of these resistors disconnects the headphone jack (J7) and BNC connectors (J8, J9, J14, J15) from the USB differential lines.
 These components when connected will degrade the USB signal.
 These components will not be there in an actual application.